Credit: Alex Petrenko / CC BY-SA 3.0

-One of the most urbanized neighbourhoods in Rio, Copacabana is legendary for its beaches (and being the hottest spot north of Havana).
-The 4 km stretch is the heart of Rio’s nightlife with bars, restaurants and dance clubs remaining open until the wee morning hours.
+One of the most urbanized neighbourhoods in Rio - Copacabana is legendary for its beaches (and being the hottest spot).
+The 4 km stretch of the beach is the heart of Rio’s nightlife with bars, restaurants and dance clubs remaining open until the wee morning hours.

 Another famous beach area that you may know from a song (I hope girl from Ipanema is now stuck in your head).
-It may be small in size but Ipanema is as vibrant and lively as they get.
+It may be small in size but Ipanema is as vibrant and lively.
 You can get funky art and street fashion around every corner and it’s a hotspot for the LGBTQIA+ community.
 Ipanema has some of the best restaurants in Rio - be sure to check out Amazonia Soul for great acai bowls or Casa de Feijoada for classic (and cheap) Brazilian food.
 If you love meat check out one of the many Churrascaria, many have suggested Carretão.
-(We are pescatarians and did not visit during our time in Rio).

 Where to Stay

-Like I said from the very beginning, where to stay in Rio is highly dependant on what you want to see and do.
-I highly suggest staying on Copacabana beach no matter what season.
+Where to stay in Rio is highly dependant on what you want to see and do.
+Staying on Copacabana beach no matter what season would one of the best options.
 The area is fabulous and the sunrises are some of the best in the world.
 We love the chain hotels like Hilton Copacabana, if you’re looking for a mid-range, best value for money deal.
 Belmond Copacabana is an excellent choice for those with deep pockets - rooms are around $400 a night.
 For Santa Teresa, check out the Hotel Santa Teresa and Rio 180º Suites & Cuisine.
 Ipanema has some fabulous hotels to stay here like Hotel Fasano, designed by Philippe Starck.
 Their rooftop pool and bar is particularly noteworthy.